notzen3264/MicroLab/README.md

 3. Open the extracted folder in your Processing IDE.
 4. Ensure all `.pde` files are present.
 5. You should be able to run the software.

+# Please refrain from claiming this software as your own.